CMMC for Small Business Update 2023

-Companies that need to certify to the CMMC are tasked with a hefty to-do list and shouldn’t wait to get started.
-Begin by performing an audit on your contracts and the information you handle so that you’re able to identify the information you will need to protect.
+Preparing for CMMC can be a hefty to-do list, and you shouldn’t wait to get started.
+Begin by performing an audit on your contracts and information you handle so that you’re able to identify the information you will need to protect.

-Most small businesses will benefit from the help of a consulting partner who has been trained on the CMMC certification process through the CMMC-AB.
-These Registered Provider Organizations (RPOs) are able to effectively and efficiently set up organizations with practical solutions to meet DoD requirements
+Most small businesses will benefit from the help of a consulting partner who has been trained on the CMMC process through the CMMC-AB.
+These Registered Provider Organizations (RPOs) can effectively and efficiently set up organizations with practical solutions to meet DoD requirements.

 A Deeper Dive into the CMMC Levels